Mickey-lucky/Comprehensive-PowerBI-DAX_Business-Insight-Project/README.md

-# Electronic Consumer Goods Business Insight Dashboard
+# Electronic Device Business Insight Dashboard

 ## Introduction
 Project Overview: The project delved into datasets of a consumer products company that supplies various computer hardware categories to e-commerce and brick-and-mortar customers across multiple countries and regions.
 The dashboard explored sales data from over 1 million records and extracted insights from multi-faceted dimensions, such as finance, marketing, sales, supply chain, etc. The dashboard included multiple filter slicers, region/market, product segment/category, customers and multiple years (2019 to 2022).
 The two benchmark criteria for KPI are ‘VS last year’ and ‘VS target’.